Google says 20 U.S. states, territories 'exploring' contact tracing apps

 Google had previously said in May that three states - Alabama, North Dakota and South Carolina - would be launching apps using the exposure notification tool.
 But South Carolina lawmakers halted the release of the state's app last month, while Alabama officials are still weighing the launch of their completed app.
 North Dakota's app has yet to launch.

-On Friday, Google said the first of the U.S. apps would be released in the "coming weeks."
+On Friday, Google said the first of the U.S. apps would be released in the "coming weeks," but declined to name the states.

 It added that its system with Apple now enables apps launched by different countries to talk to each other, allowing contact-logging to continue even when users cross borders.